 Review: Mother & Nature Outdoor Maternity Wear

 When I was pregnant with Finn, I didn’t get too massive and mostly just wore my normal clothes and lots of baggy t-shirts.
 This time around I made it to about 16 weeks before I suddenly found myself with nothing to wear!
-With the awful weather we’ve been having recently, I realised that I was going to need some decent outdoor maternity wear so I could carry on being active and spending time outdoors.
+With the awful weather we’ve been having recently, I realised that I was going to need some decent outdoor maternity wear.
+So that I could carry on being active and spending time outdoors.
 Here’s where Mother & Nature comes in, a company that specialises in practical and stylish outdoor maternity wear.

 If you caught my interview with Samantha, the founder of Mother & Nature, you’ll know the story behind this innovative brand.
 Now here’s a closer look at the products and how they fare day to day.

 I absolutely love the expandable side panels, meaning these clothes can be worn during and after pregnancy.
 Such a great idea, I can’t believe it isn’t used more.
 I can just about get away with them done up at the moment, but that won’t last much longer.

 The coat is definitely my favourite of the range, it’s stylish but also practical, which is pretty much everything I want from my clothes.
 It’s been really handy having a decent coat that fits me properly, especially with all the rain lately.
 I also love the deep pockets (super handy with a snotty toddler) and a hood that can be packed away.
 As with most things, it’s the little details that count.
 So I really like the fact that the hood can be tightened (I HATE hoods that flap around and keep blowing off your head) and the velcro fasteners on the sleeves.
 This is a proper coat, designed for real outdoor enthusiasts.